Rinfella/eos-i3-conf/README.md

 > > Also I cannot afford to break my system rn.
 > >
 > > > Not gonna lie, EOS has pretty good default scripts.
 Check the `scripts/` directory.

+## Dependencies

+There are some tools included in these configurations that needs to be preinstalled for some of the scripts to work.
+Here are the package names:

+- `autotiling`
+- `brightnessctl`
+- `bc`
+- `maim`